seanbreckenridge/dbsentinel/README.md

   - [x] frontend to view approved/deleted/denied/unapproved entries
   - [x] add info on search page letting you know what each approved status means
   - [x] let page be ordered by when items were approved/deleted/denied (guess by metadata if not available)
-  - [ ] sort by media type, member count
+  - [x] sort by member count
   - [x] dark mode
   - [ ] connect IDs to tmdb (manually, users can submit requests)
 - [ ] API for deleted/denied/unapproved ids/name
 - [ ] upload full API dump periodically to a public URL (w ids/names)
-- [ ] discord notifications if database has not been updated in a while to check for glitches
+- [ ] discord notifications if database has not been updated in a while to check for glitches (only if a glitch happens again, have since updated how things happen)
 - [ ] let user upload their MAL XML export, parse and save data from it to localStorage
 - [ ] let user find entries that are not on their list
 - [ ] integrate with [notify-bot](https://github.com/seanbreckenridge/mal-notify-bot) so that sources added there get added to the website (also allow items which arent in #feed -- so this can source anything) -- only show on website through a domain allowlist